Bromo volcano, Java, Indonesia.

 You'll have one main guide for the entirety of the trip.
 Throughout the adventure, specialist local guides will join for many of the activities and experiences, to give you expert local guiding and insight into the places you are journeying through:

 This trip starts and ends at different hotels in different parts of Indonesia, so it's not viable to leave luggage in Yogyakarta at the start of your trip.
-The same vehicle is used throughout the adventure, so you are free to leave additional luggage securely in the vehicle for the duration of your adventure through Java and Bali.
+The vehicles used throughout the adventure, are available to leave additional luggage securely in the vehicle for the duration of your adventure through Java and Bali.

 Filtered water is available at most of the hotels you stay at on this trip, allowing you to fill up your refillable bottle each day.
 Additionally, your tour leader and driver will carry a large container of purified water for the group to refill their bottles from.